Intermediate logic

 In mathematical logic, a superintuitionistic logic is a propositional logic extending intuitionistic logic.
+A logic is a set of propositional formulas with certain closure properties.
+The logics are partially ordered under containment.
+A logic is stronger than another iff it contains the other.

-Classical logic is the strongest consistent superintuitionistic logic; thus, consistent superintuitionistic logics are called intermediate logics (the logics are intermediate between intuitionistic logic and classical logic).
+Classical logic is the strongest consistent superintuitionistic logic.
+Thus, the consistent superintuitionistic logics are called intermediate logics, because the logics are intermediate in how many formulas they contain between intuitionistic logic and classical logic.